Renormalizing Two-Neutron Halo Nuclei Without Neutron-Core Interaction: Range of Applicability

 For \ce{^22C} we fix the matter radius.
 There is a value of $\SI{5.4(9)}{fm}$ extracted via a calculation from a reaction cross section measurement~\cite{tanaka_c22} as well as a newer value of $\SI{3.44(8)}{fm}$ from another measurement~\cite{togano:2016}.
 Since the coupling $g_0^{-2}(\Lambda)$ depends monotonically on the radius input, we consider both the larger and smaller value including their uncertainty.
 Ref.~\cite{acharya_c22} relates the matter radius and the neutron-core virtual-state energy to an upper bound of $B$, which in our case implicates $B<\SI{100}{keV}$.
 We take this upper bound as our value for $B$.
 By calculating the root of Eq.~\eqref{eq:g0-2} numerically, we get the results in Tab.~\ref{tab:22c}.
 For comparison, the EFT scales for \ce{^22C} are listed in Tab.~\ref{tab:22c_scales}.

-We find a Landau pole ranging from $\SI{19}{MeV}$ to $\SI{142}{MeV}$, depending on the input values for $\sqrt{\E{r^2_\mathrm{m}}}$ and $B$.
-In Fig.~\ref{fig:landau_plot}, we plot the Landau pole for selected values of $B$ as a function of the matter radius in together with the EFT scales.

-The huge range of these values is mostly due to the large uncertainty of the binding energy and the matter radius.
+We find a Landau pole ranging from $\SI{19}{MeV}$ to $\SI{142}{MeV}$, depending on the input values for $\sqrt{\E{r^2_\mathrm{m}}}$ and $B$. {Additionally in Fig.~\ref{fig:landau_plot}, we plot the Landau pole for selected values of $B$ as a function of the matter radius together with the EFT scales to see the behavior of the Landau pole in more detail.
+For values $B=\SI{50}{keV}$ and $\SI{100}{keV}$, the Landau pole is quite low being located around $\SI{30}{MeV}$.
+This is much lower than the high-momentum scales of the EFT around 70 MeV and close to the low-momentum scales located around $\SI{10}{}$ to $\SI{20}{MeV}$.
+Thus the range of applicability of the EFT is significantly restricted.
+For a low value of $B=\SI{1}{keV}$ the Landau pole shows more variation exceeding the high-momentum scales for small radius.} The huge range of these values is mostly due to the large uncertainty of the binding energy and the matter radius.
 A small sensitivity is found from the uncertainty of the neutron-neutron scattering length.
 Since the Landau pole ranges from near the low-momentum scales up to above the high-momentum scales, we cannot make any definite statements on this issue.
 But in certain scenarios this EFT might suffer from the relatively small value of its Landau pole, thus restricting its naive range of applicability.

 For the other 2n halo nuclei, we use the input values of $B$ and $E_\mathrm{nc}^*$ from our standard Halo EFT calculation to compute the EFT scales.
 For the radii we take the values from the calculation itself.
 We determine the Landau poles in the same manner but for both the matter and charge radii per nucleus.
 All values of Landau poles and EFT scales for these nuclei are collected in Tab.~\ref{tab:2n_halos_landau}.